 - Bioinformatics Institute (BII) (2017)

-- Institute of Bioengineering and Nanotechnology (now IBB) (2015)
+- Institute of Bioengineering and Nanotechnology (2015)

-In NUS, my undergraduate research work consisted of two research projects that revolved around tuberculosis: 1) discovering antitubercular agents that utilise new mechanisms of action against Mycobacterium tuberculosis, and 2) finding ways to reduce side effects of the tuberculosis drug regimens in use.
+My graduate research revolved around developing hypervalent iodine reagents for protein functionalisation.
+Before that, my undergraduate research work consisted of two research projects that revolved around tuberculosis: 1) discovering antitubercular agents that utilise new mechanisms of action against Mycobacterium tuberculosis, and 2) finding ways to reduce side effects of the tuberculosis drug regimens in use.

 Using machine learning to guide targeted and locally-tailored empiric antibiotic prescribing in a children's hospital in Cambodia